 The IRS defines lobbying as contacting members or employees of a legislative body (or urging the public to contact them) for the purpose of proposing, supporting, or opposing a specific piece of legislation, OR any other activities advocating for the adoption or rejection of a specific piece of legislation.

 Covered legislative bodies include Congress, state and local legislatures, and the general public in referenda, initiatives, or proposed constitutional amendments.

-Executive, judicial, and administrative bodies, such as school and zoning boards, are typically not considered a legislative body.
+Executive, judicial, and administrative bodies, such as school and zoning boards, are typically not considered legislative bodies.